merajaprasad/Docker-Compose/Readme.md

 - `ports:` Specifies the port mapping between the host system and the container.
 - `environment:` Specifies environment variables to be set in the container.
 - `networks:` Specifies the networks to connect the container to.
-- v`olumes:` Specifies the volumes to mount in the container.
+- `volumes:` Specifies the volumes to mount in the container.

 ### Docker Compose File Structure
 A Docker Compose file consists of the following sections:

-1. **version:** The version of the Docker Compose file format to use.Example: version: '3'
+1. **Version:** The version of the Docker Compose file format to use.Example: version: '3'
-2. **services:** The services to run as part of the Docker Compose application.Example:
+2. **Services:** The services to run as part of the Docker Compose application.Example:
 ```
 services:
   app: